Hitstar53/My-Notes/Placement Preparation/Interviews/HR Interview Guide.md

 #### Q7.
 Toughest Challenge you have faced?

-> [!success] Latest Answer
+> [!success] Latest Answer [2024]
 > One of the toughest Challenges i have faced so far, during my time at college and in general, is dealing with my disability, i am a pwd student with a vision issue which means basically i struggle to see in low lighting conditions, this has prevented me from many social interactions and sometimes lowered my confidence, but i have worked on myself in these years at university to overcome this social anxiety and now i am a much more confident person.

 #### Q8.
 Something that is not on your Resume?

-> [!success] Latest Answer
+> [!success] Latest Answer [2024]
-> Something thats not my resume? well one interesting initiative which i was a part of was something called "Community of Coders" it was a collab of different technical clubs of our college to bring juniors and seniors together and form a robust coding culture in our college.
+> Something that's not my resume? well one interesting initiative which i was a part of During my Uni Degree was something called "Community of Coders" it was a collab of different technical clubs of our college to bring juniors and seniors together and form a robust coding culture in our college.
 I played a major role as i was one of the board of directors of the whole project and an administrator of the discord server which we made for this.
 I took major decisions as to the whole planning of it, hosted many events with juniors too.

 #### Q9.
 A time when I had to face a conflict in a team?

 > [!warning] Old Answer [2024]
 > So, once i was part of the technical team of Oculus Coding League, our university's tech fest, and we as a team of 5 were supposed to make the main website for the event.
 What happened is there was a conflict of interest between 2 of our group members, it got to the point where at a crucial time one of them refused to join further meetings.
 I took it on myself to resolve the whole situation, let them talk it out in a separate meet and eventually the team came back together and the event was a huge success!

+> [!success] Latest Answer [2025]
+> During my internship at Amazon, there was about a month or so left on the project completion, we had initially planned for a new web UI instead of using existing tickets to create the automation.
+Now, we in the team especially 2 of our senior engineers had conflicting view on whether the UI was necessary in the first place.
+So i took ownership and gathered all the info, the components we would need, the time and effort needed and created a document and also scheduled a meeting with them and our team to discuss the proposal.
+By the end of the meeting we all came to the conclusion that it was not needed.
+One of the senior engineer even appreciated me for taking the effort which was not required of an intern to resolve the conflicts as soon as possible.

 #### Questions for the Interviewers
 1. How is the work culture at the company?